Neil McEvoy: Controversies

 Senedd Commissioner for Standards Sir Roderick Evans resigned on 11 November 2019 after audio transcripts were published containing what McEvoy described as "bias", "really sexist views" about "female lawyers" as well as comments that former Plaid Cymru leader Leanne Wood should "wind her neck in".
 The transcripts were quoted in the chamber by Assembly Brexit Party leader Mark Reckless, who later withdrew the comments on the request of the speaker, Elin Jones.
 The speaker subsequently ordered a security sweep of the assembly estate.
 McEvoy always stated he was the source of the recordings, which he said were made on his mobile phone in meeting rooms in the Senedd.
 Sir Roderick said McEvoy's conduct was "wholly unacceptable", and Jones requested that South Wales Police investigate the recordings.

 On 2 December 2020 he was excluded from Senedd proceedings for 21 calendar days as well as being barred from Senedd buildings and having his pay docked after a Senedd Committee found him to have breached Senedd rules following an altercation with Labour MS Mick Antoniw where he behaved in a threatening and intimidatory way and employed physical and verbal aggression to do so.

 In 2021, Cardiff Magistrates' Court issued McEvoy with a single justice procedure notice for breaching COVID-19 Alert Level 4 restrictions.
 McEvoy was accused of distributing election leaflets in February 2021, which was prohibited because of coronavirus legislation.
 McEvoy denied the allegation.
 A judge dismissed the case on the 21 October 2021 because the prosecution had made mistakes in the preparation of the case.

 Personal life

 McEvoy lives in Cardiff with his wife Ceri.
 He has a daughter.
-His sister Lisa Ford was a Cardiff councillor for Propel, having resigned from Plaid Cymru at the same time as McEvoy.